kazurayam/KatalonPropertiesDemo/README.md

 + I made a [`Test Listener`](https://docs.katalon.com/pages/viewpage.action?pageId=5126383) in the demo project.
 In the [method annotated with `@BeforeTestSuite`](https://github.com/kazurayam/KatalonPropertiesDemo/blob/master/Test%20Listeners/TL_Run.groovy), it instanciates a  KatalonProperties object which loads ./katalon.profiles and $HOME/katalon.properties on startup.
 The Test Listener overwrites the `GlobalVariable.hostname` with the value picked up from external file.
 + Once overridden, the new value of `GlobalVariable.hostname` is refered to throughout the Test Suite run.

-Here I confess that the design of runtime-configuration using properites file comes from [gradle.properties](https://docs.gradle.org/4.6/userguide/build_environment.html#sec:gradle_configuration_properties).
+Here I confess that the design of runtime-configuration using properties file comes from [gradle.properties](https://docs.gradle.org/4.6/userguide/build_environment.html#sec:gradle_configuration_properties).

 # Proposal to Katalon Studio